UBC-CIC/health-platform/README.md

 # Integrated Monitoring Health Platform

-A platform designed to collect and integrate data from wearables and environmental sensors into a single UI.
+Pacific Autism Family Network (PAFN) is a centre of excellence and network of supports for individuals with Autism Spectrum Disorder and their families.
+Individuals on the autism spectrum are often at risk of experiencing unpredictable epileptic seizures.
+Therefore, in collaboration with the UBC Cloud Innovation Centre (CIC), a solution has been developed to monitor an individual using wearable and environmental sensors.
+This platform collects and integrates data from wearable and environmental sensors into a single UI.

 | Index                                                 | Description                                               |
 |:------------------------------------------------------|:----------------------------------------------------------|